Elective Abortion Medication

 Methylergonovine (Methergine)

-Acts directly on uterine smooth muscle, causing a sustained tetanic uterotonic effect that reduces uterine bleeding and shortens third stage of labor.
+Acts directly on uterine smooth muscle, causing a sustained tetanic uterotonic effect that reduces uterine bleeding.
 Administer IM during puerperium, delivery of placenta, or after delivering anterior shoulder.
 Also may be administered IV, over no less than 60 s, but should not be administered routinely because it may provoke hypertension or a cerebrovascular accident.
 Monitor BP closely when administering IV.

 Previous